intel/kvm-multios/documentation/README.md

         # Launch both ubuntu/windows and ubuntu_x/windows_x via launch_multios.sh
         ./platform/<plat>/launch_multios.sh -d ubuntu ubuntu_x windows windows_x -g sriov ubuntu ubuntu_x windows windows_x

+## VM Snapshots
+The VM Snapshot functionality in KVM MultiOS provides users with the capability to record the state of a virtual machine (VM) at a designated moment.
+This snapshot serves as a restore point, allowing users to revert the VM to its previous state when necessary.
+This feature is invaluable for scenarios involving backup, testing, and recovery, as it ensures data integrity and system consistency.
+By utilizing VM snapshots, users can efficiently manage changes, test configurations, and safeguard against data loss, making it an essential tool for maintaining robust virtual environments.

+### Creating a snapshot:

+Execute the following command to create a snapshot

+        virsh snapshot-create-as <domain-name> <snapshot-name>
+        Example: virsh snapshot-create-as windows11 sn1

+### Viewing snapshots:

+Use snapshot-list to view snapshots of a particular domain

+        virsh snapshot-list <domain-name>
+        Example: virsh snapshot-list windows11

+### View additional info of a snapshot:

+Use snapshot-info to view additional info about a particular snapshot

+        virsh snapshot-info <domain-name> <snapshot-name>
+        Example: virsh snapshot-info windows11 sn1

+### Reverting to a snapshot:

+Use snapshot-revert to revert a domain to a specific snapshot

+        virsh snapshot-revert <domain-name> <snapshot-name>
+        Example: virsh snapshot-revert windows11 sn1

+### Deleting a snapshot:

+Use snapshot-delete to delete a specific snapshot

+        virsh snapshot-delete <domain-name> <snapshot-name>
+        Example: virsh snapshot-delete windows11 sn1

+### Limitations:

+**1. Supported platforms:**
+        VM snapshot feature is currently supported on ARL-S platform only.

+**2. Internal snapshot support:**
+        Only internal snapshots are supported.

+**3. Snapshot Migration:**
+	While snapshots are saved as part of the qcow image, booting this image on a different host is currently not supported.

+**4. Snapshot Sharing Across VMs:**
+	Each VM's snapshots are unique to its configuration and state.
+Snapshots from one VM (e.g., Ubuntu_1) cannot be added to a cloned VM (e.g., Ubuntu_2) on the same host.

+**5. Cross-graphics-virtualization-technology Snapshot Loading:**
+        Snapshots are tied to the specific display technology used at the time of creation. e.g., Ubuntu_1's snapshot saved on SRIOV cannot be used to load the snapshot when launching Ubuntu_1 in VNC mode.
+User will be prompted to delete snapshots when switching a domain from one GPU mode to the other.
+If "-f" is passed while launching VMs, snapshots are automatically deleted without prompting the user.

+**6. Passthrough Device Management:**
+        When handling passthrough devices, it's important to note that if these devices or display connectors are removed after a snapshot is saved and are unavailable during the snapshot loading process, it may lead to complications.
+Additionally, certain devices, such as network controllers and audio controllers, may not support snapshot creation when they are configured for passthrough.